oxwazz/github_contributions_widget/README.md

 ## Credit

-"GitHub Contributions Widget" is currently being developed and maintained by [Muhammad Rahmahalim](https://github.com/oxwazz).<br>
+📌 GitHub Contributions Widget is currently being developed and maintained by [Muhammad Rahmahalim](https://github.com/oxwazz).<br>
 This project is inspired by [LeetCode-Stats-Card](https://github.com/JacobLinCool/LeetCode-Stats-Card), but focuses on showcasing GitHub open-source contributions instead of LeetCode